Canon 2000D vs Pentax K-1

 One difference between the cameras concerns the presence of an on-board flash.
 The 2000D has one, while the K-1 does not.
 While the built-in flash of the 2000D is not very powerful, it can at times be useful as a fill-in light.

 Concerning the storage of imaging data, both the 2000D and the K-1 write their files to SDXC cards.
 The K-1 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 2000D only has one slot.
+The K-1 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 2000D cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 2000D and Pentax K-1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.